Herman Landon: Early life

-Herman Landon was born in August 1859, the son of Mary Maria née Edgar (1829–1912) and James Landon (1807–1879); he had one elder sister, Letitia Elizabeth Landon (1845–1915), and a substantially older stepsister, Geraldine Amelia Leigh (1845–1940).
+Herman Landon was born on 23 August 1859, the son of Mary Maria née Edgar (1829–1912) and James Landon (1807–1879); he had one elder sister, Letitia Elizabeth Landon (1845–1915), and an older stepsister, Geraldine Amelia Leigh (1845–1940).
 The family was comfortably well off, living in the respectable area of Paddington, London.

 James Landon was an Indian cotton merchant; though predominantly involved in growing rather than processing, he had been responsible for setting up one of the first successful cotton mills in India, at Bharuch in Gujarat, in 1854.
 Later in the decade he advised Ranchhodlal Chhotalal on the development of a similar mill in Ahmedabad.
 He died in March 1879, leaving a substantial estate of eight to nine thousand pounds.

 Herman Landon was educated at Harrow from 1874 to 1876, leaving just before his seventeenth birthday.
-He later attended the Royal Military College, Sandhurst, passing out in 1879 and taking a commission in the 6th Regiment of Foot.
-He served in the Sudan in 1898, where he saw action at the Battle of Atbara and the Battle of Omdurman, and was mentioned in despatches.
+He later attended the Royal Military College, Sandhurst, passing out in January 1879 in the same class as Thomas Snow, later a lieutenant general, and taking a commission in the 6th Regiment of Foot (later the Royal Warwickshire Regiment) of the British Army.

+Promoted in December 1897 to major, he served in the Sudan in 1898, where he saw action at the Battle of Atbara and the Battle of Omdurman, and was mentioned in despatches.
 He returned to Africa in 1900, in the Boer War, where he took temporary command of his battalion, the 2nd Royal Warwickshire Regiment, from March to November.
-For this service, he was again mentioned in despatches, as well as being given a brevet promotion to lieutenant-colonel.
+For this service, he was again mentioned in despatches, as well as being given a brevet promotion to lieutenant colonel.

 Military career

-He then was sent to India, where he joined the 1st Battalion of the Royal Warwickshires, and in 1902 was promoted to substantive lieutenant-colonel, and given command of the battalion.
-He remained in command until 1906, receiving a brevet promotion to colonel in 1904.
+He then was sent to India, where he joined the 1st Battalion of the Royal Warwickshires, and in 1902 was promoted to substantive lieutenant colonel, and given command of the battalion.
+He remained in command until 1906, receiving a brevet promotion to colonel in July 1904.
 From February to October 1906 he was on half-pay, and in October was appointed Inspector of Gymnasia in India.
-In 1907, he was promoted substantive colonel.
-He returned to an active command in 1910, when he was made a Brigadier-General and given command of 3rd Brigade.
-He was awarded CB in the 1911 Coronation Honours.
+In February 1907, he was promoted substantive colonel.

+He returned to an active command in August 1910, when he was made a temporary brigadier general and given command of the 3rd Infantry Brigade, in succession to Major General Frederick Hammersley.
+He was appointed a Companion of the Order of the Bath in the 1911 Coronation Honours.